sanyal06/aws-labs-1/SAA_Lab02.md

 Go to the EC2 dashboard and see your server should be launching.

-Once the server is launched, copy its public IP address and open in a browser window, you should see a minimal web page.
+Once the server is launched, copy its public IP address and open in a browser window, the page would not load because of the port restrictions in the security group.
+Go Ahead and open the http port from anywhere in the My_LnxWebSG.
+You should now see a minimal web page.
 Click on the settings button to set up database connection.

 Go to the RDS dashboard and find out the database connection endpoint